 Please use our tyre-size search facility to find the right tyres for your vehicle.
 Thank you!

 Winter tyres are made with more grooves and sipes to ensure more contact with the surface.
 Sipes are those little lines you see on the tread of your tyre.
 Grooves are spaces between the tread blocks.
 All of these additional grooves help with dispersing the snow and slush faster.
 Tread pattern is designed in a way that the treads lead the snow to the side of the tyre so that you don't end up having the snow-filled grooves which would reduce traction.
 And, again, softer rubber compound helps in the individual movement of those tread blocks resulting in a better dispersion of snow and slush.
 Don't forget to check your tyres' pressure, though.
-It has to be perfect if you want to use your cold weather tyres to their full potential.
+It has to be perfect if you want to use your winter weather tyres to their full potential.

-To ensure tyres don't stiffen in freezing conditions, contact surface of winter tyres contains more natural rubber and silica, which ensures a greater grip in winter conditions, due to having the treads flexible enough to help in dispersing snow and water.
+To ensure tyres don't stiffen in freezing or snowy conditions, the contact surface of winter tyres contains more natural rubber and silica, which ensures a greater grip in winter conditions, due to having the treads flexible enough to help in dispersing snow and water.
 But probably the biggest advantage here is that the stopping distances are greatly reduced.

 Depending on where you go to in Europe, you might find that having winter tyres is a legal requirement in a certain country.
 In some instances, you'll even be prompted to carry snow chains with you.
 Make sure to get informed about this before driving anywhere outside of Britain.
+Countries that have winter tyres required by law are: Germany, Austria, Finland, Sweden, Iceland, Estonia, Latvia, Lithuania, most of Central Europe, and most of the Balkans.
+In countries like France, Italy, Switzerland, and Poland, winter tyres are not compulsory but are strongly recommended, especially from October to March, as it's six times more likely to have a car accident in that timeframe then for the rest of the year.

 Prices include VAT and delivery within mainland UK (excl.
 Scottish Highlands).